chadly/ghost/README.md

 &nbsp;

-# Contributors & Advanced Developers

-For anyone wishing to contribute to Ghost or to hack/customise core files we recommend following our full development setup guides: [General Contributor Guide](https://ghost.org/docs/concepts/contributing/) | [Developer Setup Instructions](https://ghost.org/docs/install/source/) | [Admin Client development guide](https://ghost.org/docs/install/source/#ghost-admin)

-&nbsp;

 # Copyright & License

-Copyright (c) 2013-2020 Ghost Foundation - Released under the [MIT license](LICENSE).
+Copyright (c) 2013-2021 Ghost Foundation - Released under the [MIT license](LICENSE).
 Ghost and the Ghost Logo are trademarks of Ghost Foundation Ltd. Please see our [trademark policy](https://ghost.org/trademark/) for info on acceptable usage.